 10. Tax and Insurance Escrow Auditing Automation

-Escrow auditing tools verify that tax payments and insurance premiums are actually disbursed and received — closing the gap where escrow diversion fraud operates quietly for years.
+Escrow auditing tools verify that tax payments and insurance premiums are actually disbursed and received — closing the gap where escrow diversion fraud operates quietly for extended periods.

 - Confirm property tax payments against county collector records post-disbursement